mretegan/crispy/docs/usage.rst

     module load crispy

-Now the :code:`crispy` command should be available; just type it in the terminal to start the program.
+Now the *crispy* command should be available; type it in the terminal to start the program.